 1. Assign work quickly with our sample units and lessons

 Looking for ideas of how to sequence NoRedInk assignments into units or to accomplish different learning objectives?
 Check out our sample plans here.
 They include pre-made assignments that you can create by directly by clicking on them, and many of these plans can be adapted for at-home use.

 Assigning Practice to your students

 An engaging way to build or reinforce skills is via mastery-based Practice.
-You can choose some topics you’d like students to focus on and create a Practice assignment from our Curriculum Library!
+You can choose some topics you’d like students to focus on and create a Practice assignment.

-🎯You can filter by grade level within the "Standards" tab of our Curriculum Library to make sure you're assigning topics appropriate for your classes!
-All teachers will also be able to access NoRedInk's Premium standards alignment filters for the remainder of the school year.
+🎯You can filter by grade level in the Standards & Tests section of the Assignment Library to make sure you're assigning topics appropriate for your classes!

 Using their Learn page, students have access to a variety of lessons for each topic.
 Students can also practice topics on their own to earn progress towards mastery.
 It may be helpful to share this article on accessing the Learn page directly with students: How do I practice topics on my own?

 You can also monitor student progress from your Student Data page by following these steps!
 Our team also put together a self-direct practice plan for students here.